strepkov/demonstrator/paper/draft.md

-> do not write MontiArc, use everwhere **Embedded**MontiArc

 # Teaching playground for EmbeddedMontiArc language.

 ## Abstract
 Self-driving vehicles are a very important part of our future.
 To inspire students to be involved in the future technology we invented a web-playground which allows creating controllers for a simulator and almost instantly see the result in 3D environment.
 We believe that visualization will motivate students and make the studying process more attractive due to gamification.
-Besides that, they are going to study how to work with C&C model language - EmbeddedMontiArc, to achieve the best results in short terms.
+Besides that, they are going to study how to work with Component and Connector (C&C) model language - EmbeddedMontiArc, to achieve the best results in short terms.

 ## Introduction
 > this is a longer version of the abstract